fcharte/RBenchmarkings/RBenchmarkings.md

 ----------------
 Generating a `data.frame` containing character columns is quicker when `stringsAsFactors = FALSE` is used.
 Nonetheless, it may be taken into account that this option implies the use of more memory, as character strings are stored individually instead of as numeric values referencing the factor levels.
 For this same reason, further operations such as sorting by a character column can take more time (compared with sorting by a factor column).

-Growing list vs preallocated list vs lapply
+<a name="GrowingLists" />Growing list vs preallocated list vs lapply
 ===============
 With the code shown below I want to test the differences between creating a list growing it, preallocating the elements, and using the `lapply` function.